-- " Sizeable unsecured consumer and corporate lending as well as commercial real estate exposures could result in higher problem loan formation than seen in recent years. - " Repeated M&A and tactical asset investments in more concentrated non-retail portfolios create execution risks despite a good track record of integrating acquisitions. - " Liquid resources have declined following substantial growth in the loan book and they might decline further following the repayment of central bank funds (TLTRO III).
+- " Sizeable unsecured consumer and corporate lending as well as commercial real estate exposures could result in higher problem loan formation than seen in recent years. - " Repeated M&A and tactical asset investments in more concentrated non-retail portfolios create execution risks despite a good track record of integrating acquisitions. - " Liquid resources are expected to decline following the repayment of central bank funds (TLTRO III).